jtheobalds/human-software/instructions.md

 Author: Jaelynn Theobalds

 ## Brushing teeth
-These instructions assume the user is already in the bathroom
+These instructions assume the user is already in the bathroom and has a toothbrush and enough toothpaste
 1. grab flat (non-bristle) end of toothbrush
 2. wet toothbrush bristles
 2. open toothpaste